kuhippo/swift-starter-kit/README.md

 ## Build

 Install dependencies and type `NODE_ENV=production make build`.
-This rule is producing webpack build and regular golang build after that.
-Result you can find at `$GOPATH/bin`.
+This rule is producing webpack build and regular swiftlang build after that.
+Result you can find at `$swiftPATH/bin`.
 Note that the binary will be named **as the current project directory**.

 ## License
 MIT